Hippocampome-Org/hco_dev_docs/docs/oblomem/updateNM4levels.md

 This documentation provides development documentation about the feature updateNM4Levels that was created for the Hippocampome Oblomem neuromodulation research project.
 This feature allows neuromodulation levels to be altered at runtime during a CARLsim experiment.
 Originally, neuromodulation variable could only be altered once per experiment and were set in the configuration state of an experiment.

+## Branches

+This feature exists as a feature branch for the Hippocampome branch of CARLsim6, and also a separate feature branch of the main CARLsim6 code base.
+A version was developed for the main CARLsim6 code base because it could be added as a general feature to CARLsim in the future.
+Anyone working on the Hippocampome Oblomem project will want to use the Hippocampome branch version if they want to use this feature.

+Hippocampome version is [here](https://github.com/nmsutton/CARLsim6/tree/ca3net_nm4runtime).
+CARLsim6 main branch version is [here](https://github.com/nmsutton/CARLsim6/tree/feat/nm4update).

 ## Usage
 ### updateNM4Levels()
 updateNM4Levels(int netID, int groupID, bool updateDA, bool update5HT, bool updateACh, bool updateNE, float levelDA, float level5HT, float levelACh, float levelNE);